Evidence & Benefits

 The evidence in support of ODM is not limited to surgery.
 ODM has also demonstrated favourable outcomes when used to guide fluid management in both post-operatively, and in Critical Care.

-This table summarises the clinical outcome evidence regarding Intraoperative Fluid Management (IOFM).
+This table summarises the clinical outcome evidence regarding Haemodynamic Management.
 Included, within the table, are studies where a cardiac output monitoring technology (such as the ODM) has been used to optimise circulating blood volume during surgery.

-The table clearly summarises the evidence base to support the use of ODM for IOFM Evidence Table
+The table clearly summarises the evidence base to support the use of ODM for haemodynamic management Evidence Table